intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 even with the potential for flaws, likely contributed significantly to the eventual success of the Internet.

-This premise that specifications will be imperfect is correct.
-However, the robustness principle is almost always the incorrect solution to the problem.
+This premise that specifications will be imperfect is correct, therefore active maintainance is foremost important to resolve bug or other interoperability issues quickly and retain the flexibily of the protocols as itended in the protocol design.

 # Protocol Decay {#decay}